Freedom of religion in the United States: Pentecostals

 In 2020, Rodney Howard-Browne, a Pentecostal pastor in Florida, was arrested for holding church services and claiming that his church's ministry was "essential" and should not be shut down during the 2020 coronavirus pandemic.
 Another Pentecostal pastor, Tony Spell in Louisiana, was charged with six misdemeanor counts after holding church services in Central, Louisiana when the governor had issued an order against gatherings of ten or more people.

+In 2020, South Bay United Pentecostal Church sued Governor Gavin Newsom (D-CA) for his COVID-19 restrictions on public gatherings and indoor singing.
+The Supreme Court denied injunctive relief on a 5–4 breakdown, with Justice Kavanaugh writing in dissent that the order was not religiously neutral and targeted religious congregations.

+On May 21, 2020, First Pentecostal Church in Holly Springs, Mississippi—which had defied stay at home orders—was burned to the ground with a spray painted message "Bet you stay home now you hypokrites [sic]."
+The church had fought the city of Holly Springs for the city trying to stop Bible study meetings during the COVID-19 Pandemic.